osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

-The **Other** section provides additional profile settings.
-You can switch buttons and input devices for OsmAnd, enable or disable animation in navigation mode, use or not use the full-screen mode, magnetic sensor, and Kalman filter.
-Not everything is available for iOS.
+The **Other** section offers additional profile settings, allowing you to customize buttons and input devices, enable or disable animation in navigation mode, and toggle features like full-screen mode, the magnetic sensor, and the Kalman filter.
+Note that some options may not be available on iOS.

 - *<Translate android="true" ids="use_volume_buttons_as_zoom"/> (Android)* - allows to use or not volume buttons of a device as [zoom](../map/interact-with-map.md#my-location--zoom).
 - *[<Translate android="true" ids="external_input_device"/>](../map/interact-with-map.md#external-input-devices) (Android / iOS)* - allow you to add other devices, such as <Translate ios="true" ids="sett_wunderlinq_ext_input"/>, <Translate ios="true" ids="sett_generic_ext_input"/>, or <Translate android="true" ids="sett_parrot_ext_input"/>, to control the OsmAnd program using the existing buttons.
 - *[<Translate android="true" ids="use_kalman_filter_compass"/>](../map/interact-with-map.md#extra-compass-settings) (Android)* - allows to use or not [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) for smoothen rotation of the map with a slower rotation animation though it introduces a small delay (< 1 second) till.
-- *[<Translate android="true" ids="use_magnetic_sensor"/>](../map/interact-with-map.md#extra-compass-settings) (Android)* - allows to use or not [Magnetic sensor](https://en.wikipedia.org/wiki/Kalman_filter) for smoothen rotation of the map with a slower rotation animation though it introduces a small delay (< 1 second) till.
+- *[<Translate android="true" ids="use_magnetic_sensor"/>](../map/interact-with-map.md#extra-compass-settings) (Android)* - allows to use or not [Magnetic sensor](https://en.wikipedia.org/wiki/Kalman_filter) for smoothening rotation of the map with a slower rotation animation though it introduces a small delay (< 1 second) till.
-- *<Translate android="true" ids="tap_on_map_to_hide_interface"/> (Android)* - tapping an empty space on the map hides control buttons and widgets.
+- *<Translate android="true" ids="tap_on_map_to_hide_interface"/> (Android)* - tapping an empty space on the map hides the control buttons and widgets.
 - *[<Translate android="true" ids="do_not_use_animations"/>](../map/interact-with-map.md#no-animations) (Android)* - allows to switch on/off animation for navigation mode.
-- *[<Translate android="true" ids="animate_my_location"/>](../navigation/guidance/map-during-navigation.md#animate-my-location-android-animate-own-position) (Android)* - <Translate android="true" ids="animate_my_location_desc"/> Note that the animation takes about 1 second, which creates a slight delay for the *[My location](../map/interact-with-map.md#my-location--zoom)* position to display on the map relative to your location.
+- *[<Translate android="true" ids="animate_my_location"/>](../navigation/guidance/map-during-navigation.md#animate-my-location-android-animate-own-position) (Android)* - <Translate android="true" ids="animate_my_location_desc"/> Note that the animation takes about 1 second, which creates a slight delay for the *[My location](../map/interact-with-map.md#my-location-and-zoom)* position to display on the map relative to your location.

 ## Navigation Settings